Skip to Content

 Can you freeze vegetable tarts?

-The finished tart can be refrigerated for up to 5 days and reheated until warm or enjoyed at room temperature.
+The finished tart keeps for up to 5 days refrigerated.
+Reheat until warm or serve at room temperature.

 Carrot Tart with Goat Cheese